Effective Email Marketing Strategies and Tips for Successful Campaigns

 Send mobile-friendly emails

-When designing an email, keep in mind that mobile email clients are the most popular email reading environment.
-Mobile’s share is 44.7%, with webmail at 36.3%, and desktop at 19.1%.
+When designing an email, keep in mind that mobile email clients are extremely popular as an email reading environment.

 It means that you need to structure the emails in a special way: